FICTION & LITERATURE OF PLACE with VALERIA LUISELLI

 While there will be ample time available for writing and daily exercises will be offered, participants are also invited to consider this a time of inspiration and broadening perspectives and are free to tailor their experience and output to suit their particular situation.

-Writers in languages other than English are welcome to apply, but classes require fluent conversational English.
-Previous journalistic experience highly desirable but not required.
+Writers in languages other than English are welcome to apply, but group sessions require fluent conversational English.
+Previous journalistic experience highly desirable but not required, as is knowledge of Spanish for those intending to pursue locally based projects.
+Peer interpretation can be arranged in advance upon request at no additional charge.

 SPECIAL PROJECTS with MAGDA BOGIN